Weave Code

 vendor/bin/paraunit coverage --html=./dir

 It automatically uses the best coverage driver available: it tries to use Pcov if available (since it's the fastest), otherwise it uses Xdebug.
-If neither are available, it should always be able to use PHPDbg, which is bundled in PHP core, so it should be always present.
+If neither is available, it should always be able to use PHPDbg, which is bundled in the PHP core, so it should always be present.
 It can produce coverage in the same formats that PHPUnit provides: HTML, Clover, Cobertura, XML, Crap4j, PHP, text file and text to console.

 Documentation